telerik/fiddler-everywhere-docs/knowledge-base/test-fiddler-network-access-on-macos.md

 |---|---|
 | Operating System  | macOS |

-#### Description
+## Description

-In some corner cases, the Fiddler Everywhere client might not access the macOS network settings (for example, due to administrative restrictions, firewall settings, etc.).
-The technique demonstrated in this article will allow you to manually test the access to the active network adapter and its proxy settings on macOS.
+In some corner cases, the Fiddler Everywhere client might not access the macOS network settings&mdash;for example, due to administrative restrictions, firewall settings, and so on.
+How can I manually test the access to the active network adapter and its proxy settings on macOS?

+## Solution

+To handle the issue, first access the name of the active network adapter and then further troubleshoot the proxy settings.

-## Accessing the Active Network Adapter Name
+### Accessing the Active Network Adapter Name

-The Fiddler Everywhere client will use the name of the active network adapter (for example, something like **_Wi-FI_**) to set the Fiddler proxy.
-You can get the name manually by creating and executing a [Shell script](https://en.wikipedia.org/wiki/Shell_script).
+The Fiddler Everywhere client will use the name of the active network adapter (for example, something like **Wi-FI**) to set the Fiddler proxy.
+You can get the name manually by creating and executing a [Shell script](https://en.wikipedia.org/wiki/Shell_script):

 1. Create a Shell file through your preferred IDE.
-For demonstration purposes, name ours **_test.sh_**
+For demonstration purposes, name this file as `test.sh`.

-2. In the newly created **_test.sh_** copy and paste the following Shell script.
+2. In the newly created `test.sh` file, copy and paste the following Shell script.
     ```Shell
     services=$(networksetup -listnetworkserviceorder | sed '1d;s/^([^)]*) \(.*\)$/\1FIDDLER_SEPARATOR/g;s/^.*Device: \([^)]*\))/\1/g;/^$/d' | sed 'N;s/\n//')